nfoster1492/ClassMateBot-1/docs/Voting/projects.md

 Successful execution of this command will display the projects and all the groups that have voted for each project.

 ![image](https://user-images.githubusercontent.com/32313919/140250910-3aa8d6cd-000d-4b51-949a-0c60f3464c3b.png)

+# Aliases

+This function can also be called with one or more aliases, or different names reffering to the same function.
+Here are the aliases for this function:

+ - getProjects